dh256git/project27/src/about/index.md

 <li>Are basic project management procedures and business development strategies established in a sustainable framework?</li>
 <li>How regularly are R&D challenges and solutions executed and documented?;</li>
 <li>How many reviewed "notes" and "posts" are published in individual Guide "chapters", and Blog "categories" respectively?</li>
-<li>Does the next milestone and its initiatives reflect the latest requirements, and are KPIs updated?</li>
+<li>Does the next milestone and its initiatives reflect the latest requirements, and are Keep Performance Indicators (KPIs) updated?</li>
 </ul>
 <p>Moving on...
 {% endcapture %}